yes-i-model/platform-metrics/README.md

 4. **Output Generation**: The tool compiles the calculated statistics into a comprehensive report, presenting an overview of user behavior trends and patterns.

+## Reports

+The `reports` folder included in this repository contains anonymized reports generated using the User Behavior Analytics Tool.
+These reports have been prepared to communicate metrics and insights derived from the analyzed platform usage data.
+To ensure security and privacy, all data within these reports has been anonymized.

+Feel free to explore these reports to gain a better understanding of how the tool can help communicate meaningful information to stakeholders and support decision-making processes within the organization.

 ## Getting Started

 Follow these steps to get started with the User Behavior Analytics Tool: